 Commodity prices, in particular the price of platinum and palladium, affect our costs.
 Platinum and palladium are key components of our fuel cell products.
 Platinum and palladium are scarce natural resources and we are dependent upon a sufficient supply of these commodities.
 While we do not anticipate significant near or long-term shortages in the supply of platinum or palladium, such shortages could adversely affect our ability to produce commercially viable fuel cell products or significantly raise our cost of producing such products.
 In order to reduce the impact of platinum price fluctuations, we occasionally enter into various hedging programs.

-We expect our cash reserves will be reduced due to future operating losses, working capital requirements, capital expenditures, capital contributions to our joint venture(s) in China and potential acquisitions and other investments by our business, and we cannot provide certainty as to how long our cash reserves will last or that we will be able to access additional capital when necessary.
+We expect our cash reserves will be reduced due to future operating losses, working capital requirements, capital expenditures, capital contributions to our joint venture(s) in China and potential acquisitions and other investments by our business, including in certain hydrogen infrastructure and growth equity funds, and we cannot provide certainty as to how long our cash reserves will last or that we will be able to access additional capital when necessary.

+We have a history of losses and negative cash flows and expect to incur continued losses and generate negative cash flow until we can produce sufficient revenues to cover our costs.
 We expect to incur continued losses and generate negative cash flow until we can produce sufficient revenues to cover our costs.
-Further, we are obligated to fund our pro rata share of the Weichai-Ballard JV based on an agreed business plan.
+Further, we are obligated to fund our pro rata share of the Weichai-Ballard JV based on an agreed business plan, and are obligated to fund HyCap and Clean H2 to our agreed upon contribution amount.
 We may never become profitable.
 Even if we do achieve profitability, we may be unable to sustain or increase our profitability in the future.
-For the reasons discussed in more detail below, there are substantial uncertainties associated with our achieving and sustaining profitability.
+There are substantial uncertainties associated with our achieving and sustaining profitability.
 We expect our cash reserves will be reduced due to future operating losses, working capital requirements and funding obligations to the Weichai-Ballard JV, and we cannot provide certainty as to how long our cash reserves will last or that we will be able to access additional capital if and when necessary.